fwrnandaa/restaurant-reservations-db/README.md

 # 📄 License

-This project currently does not have an official software license.
+This project was developed for academic and educational purposes only.

-Developed for academic and educational purposes only.
+No commercial license currently applies.

 ---